Skip to main content

 How Liability Limits Work in Mexico

-Mexico auto insurance limits are structured as a Combined Single Limit (CSL) policy, meaning both bodily injury and property damage claims are covered under one maximum limit.
+Mexico auto liability limits are structured as a Combined Single Limit (CSL) policy, meaning that both bodily injury and property damage claims are covered under a single maximum limit.
 This differs from U.S. and Canadian policies, which typically use a split limit structure (e.g., $100,000 per person / $300,000 per accident / $50,000 property damage).

 In Mexico, the required liability limit is determined using the following formula: